bike touring in bulgaria

 wild camping bulgaria

 In my experience, it was sometimes hard to find an established campsite when I didn’t want to wild camp.
-The prices usually vary from 5 to 10 euros per person but can be much higher on the coast during the high season.
+Finding a B&B or a hostel was easier.

 I was using booking.com and hostelworld.com to find accommodation

-The prices for a dorm bed in hostels in Sofia, Plovdiv or Bansko are between 10-15 euros.
-For a private room, you will have to pay at least 20 euros (the cheapest option, depending on the location).
+The prices for a dorm bed in hostels in Sofia or Plovdiv are between 15-20 euros.
+The price of a private room starts at 20 euros per person.

 Warm Showers in Bulgaria